 Environmental impact Reports: For projects with costs of less than $5 million, $5 million – $100 million and $100 million – $1.5 billion, suggest appropriate total EIR costs, total number of days between Notice to Proceed and final EIR approval, including five weeks allowed for public and agency review, and size of document.

-Conclusion: A completely independent outside management audit of several of the Bay Area’s large public transit agencies is long overdue.
+Conclusion: Independent outside management audits of most of the Bay Area’s large public transit agencies have long been needed.